 It’ll only show TV packages available where you live.
 You can choose to order these by number of channels, however, when it comes to TV channels you should definitely consider quality over quantity.

-- Sky Atlantic - Exclusive to Sky TV customers, Sky Atlantic’s the place to be for world-class telly.
-Some of the best box-set shows from across the pond can only be found here.
+- Sky Atlantic - Exclusive to Sky TV and NOW TV customers, Sky Atlantic’s the place to be for world-class telly.
+Some of the best box set shows from across the pond can only be found here, such as Game of Thrones.

 - MTV - The MTV family of channels - including MTV Rocks, MTV Hits and VH1 - deliver 24/7 tunes, shows and the latest entertainment news.
 Essential viewing for teenagers and even grown-up music addicts.

-- Comedy Central -Still looking for that illusive Friends episode you haven’t seen?
+- Comedy Central -Still looking for that elusive Friends episode you haven’t seen?
 Well, if it exists, you’ll find it here on Comedy Central along with a load of other great American comedy.

 While Sky and now BT are well known for their excellent sports TV channels, you don’t have to stick to those providers to see the action.
 You can add Sky Sports to Virgin Media, BT or TalkTalk TV packages, and BT Sport can be hitched onto your Sky or Virgin Media package - but they will cost you more.